Your Financial Future:

 - they or their spouse worked in Medicare-covered employment.

-Also, individuals without the required 40 quarters of covered employment may buy in to Medicare Part A and pay a monthly premium and also have the option of enrolling in Part B.
+Younger individuals may qualify for coverage if they receive Social Security Disability benefits or have end stage renal disease.
+Also, individuals without the required 40 quarters of covered employment may buy into Medicare Part A and pay a monthly premium, and also have the option of enrolling in Part B.

 When am I automatically enrolled?

-If you are not 65 yet, but are already receiving Social Security benefits, (early retirees and the disabled, for example) you will be automatically enrolled in Part A and will have the opportunity to enroll in Part B in the month you turn 65 or after 24 months of receiving disability benefits.
+If you are not 65 yet, but are already receiving Social Security retirement or disability benefits, you will be automatically enrolled in Part A and will have the opportunity to enroll in Part B in the month you turn 65 or after 24 months of receiving disability benefits.
+You will receive a Medicare Initial Enrollment Period package three months before your 65th birthday.

 When do I need to apply?

-What can you do if your income is very limited and you can’t afford the premiums, co-payments and deductibles?
+What can I do if my income is very limited and I can't afford the premiums, co-payments and deductibles?

-- For further information about eligibility or to apply for Medicare, call the Social Security Administration at 1-800-772-1213 or visit your local Social Security office.
-If you are newly eligible for Social Security benefits and you want to apply for both Social Security and Medicare you may do it on line at www.socialsecurity.gov.
+- For further information about eligibility or to apply for Medicare, call the Social Security Administration at 1-800-772-1213, visit their website at www.ssa.gov, or visit your local Social Security office.
+TTY users should call 1-800-325-0778.
+If you are newly eligible for Social Security benefits and you want to apply for both Social Security and Medicare you can do it online at www.ssa.gov/onlineservices.

 - Free consumer counseling is available in every state through state programs that are funded by the federal government.
-These programs, called SHIP programs (Senior Health Insurance Assistance Program) give neutral advice to Medicare beneficiaries about Medicare, Medicaid, private medigap insurance and Medicare private managed care plans.
-A listing of SHIP programs by state is available at www.medicare.gov/Contacts/Static/AllStateContacts.asp.
+These programs, called SHIP programs (Senior Health Insurance Assistance Program) give neutral advice to Medicare beneficiaries and their families about Medicare, Medicaid, private Medigap insurance and Medicare Advantage plans.
+SHIP counselors may also assist with applying for Medicare Savings Programs and for filing the Extra Help application with SSA.
+A listing of SHIP programs by state is available at www.shiptacenter.org.